shorebirdtech/docs/docs/troubleshooting.md

 not interact with your Dart code or Flutter at all, the patch should run without issue.

-If you are not sure, you can [stage your patch](guides/staging-patches) and test locally before deploying it to users.
+If you are not sure whether your unpatchable change is safe, you can [stage your patch](guides/staging-patches) and test locally before deploying it to users.

 ## "Invalid `Podfile` file: cannot load such file" when running `pod install`